Azure/bicep-types-az/generated/network/microsoft.network/2018-04-01/types.md

 * **backendIPConfiguration**: [NetworkInterfaceIPConfiguration](#networkinterfaceipconfiguration) (ReadOnly): IPConfiguration in a network interface.
 * **backendPort**: int: The port used for the internal endpoint.
 Acceptable values range from 1 to 65535.
 * **enableFloatingIP**: bool: Configures a virtual machine's endpoint for the floating IP capability required to configure a SQL AlwaysOn Availability Group.
 This setting is required when using the SQL AlwaysOn Availability Groups in SQL server.
 This setting can't be changed after you create the endpoint.
-* **enableTcpReset**: bool: Receive bidirectional TCP Reset on TCP flow idle timeout or unexpected connection termination.
-This element is only used when the protocol is set to TCP.
 * **frontendIPConfiguration**: [SubResource](#subresource): Reference to another subresource.
 * **frontendPort**: int: The port for the external endpoint.
 Port numbers for each rule must be unique within the Load Balancer.
 Acceptable values range from 1 to 65534.
 * **idleTimeoutInMinutes**: int: The timeout for the TCP idle connection.
 The value can be set between 4 and 30 minutes.
 The default value is 4 minutes.
 This element is only used when the protocol is set to TCP.